seth-milojevic/OCRFlashcard/README.md

 2 - Recall + Recognition flashcards created.

+**wordOptions** : The wordOptions argument should be 2 characters long.
+The first of the two characters follows the same rules as the kanjiOptions argument.

+0 - No flashcards created.

+1 - Recognition flashcards created.

+2 - Recall + Recognition flashcards created.

 The second part of the argument will be a 1 or 0 and determines whether or not duplicate words will be kept track of     on a sentence-by-sentence basis or throughout the file.

 0 - Keep track of duplicate words throughout the files.
 (No duplicate word cards)

 1 - Keep track of duplicate words on a sentence-by-sentence basis.
 (Duplicate word cards will be made if the words appear within different sentences)

-<u>clozeAmount</u> : This determines how many cloze flashcards will be created per sentence.
+**clozeAmount** : This determines how many cloze flashcards will be created per sentence.
 This argument starts with a 2, 1 or 0.

 0 - No cloze flashcards will be created.

 1 - A cloze flashcard will be created for each word.

 2 - A cloze flashcard will be created for __ random words.
 The amount of random flashcards is determined by the number entered after the number 2.
 Ex: 24 will pick 4 random words in the sentence to make cloze flashcards out of.

-<u>enhance</u> : This option determines whether or not the user's images will be doubled in size before the image is processed for text.
+**enhance** : This option determines whether or not the user's images will be doubled in size before the image is processed for text.
 This option will be a 0 or a 1.

 0 - The image will not be enhanced.